lyz-code/blue-book/docs/orgmode.md

   org_archive_subtree = ';A',
 }

-There are some work in progress to improve archiving in the next issues [1](https://github.com/nvim-orgmode/orgmode/issues/413), [2](https://github.com/nvim-orgmode/orgmode/issues/369)
+There are some work in progress to improve archiving in the next issues [1](https://github.com/nvim-orgmode/orgmode/issues/413), [2](https://github.com/nvim-orgmode/orgmode/issues/369) and [3](https://github.com/joaomsa/telescope-orgmode.nvim/issues/2).

 ## Refiling